Host Chris Wallace shut down Sarah Huckabee-Sanders over White House claims that 4,000 terrorists have come across our southern border.

 Wallace, in refuting this, notes that the Department of Homeland Security has clarified that there is, “No credible evidence of any terrorist coming across the border from Mexico.

 In clarifying her earlier statement, Sanders said that, “roughly 4,000 known or suspected terrorists come into our country illegally and we know that our most vulnerable point of entry is at our southern border.”

 Wallace interjected, saying “I know this statistic.
 I didn’t know you were going to use it, but I studied up on this.
 Do you know where those 4,000 people, where they are captured?
-Airports!"Sanders disagreed, saying that terrorists are "not always" coming through the airports.
+Airports!”

 “The State Department says there hasn’t been any terrorists that they’ve found coming across the southern border,” noted Wallace